bit-broker/examples/development/scripts/README.md

 ### docker-compose

+First, clone the https://github.com/bit-broker/bit-broker repo.

-The docker-compose BitBroker / BitBroker demo deployment assumes a set of host names for the various BitBroker services (consistent with those in the BitBroker .env file), you should ensure that these resolve to the actual host, for example by adding them to your /etc/hosts as follows:
+The docker-compose BitBroker / BitBroker demo deployment assumes a set of host names for the various BitBroker services (consistent with those in the BitBroker .env,example file), you should ensure that these resolve to the actual host, for example by adding them to your /etc/hosts as follows:

 ```
 # BBK hosts...